WBYB (FM)

-WBYB (98.3 MHz) is a radio station licensed to Cleveland, Mississippi.
+WBYB (98.3 MHz) is an FM radio station licensed to Cleveland, Mississippi.
 The station broadcasts an oldies format branded as Oldies 98.3.

 The station formerly operated as WDFX, an owned-and-operated outlet of American Family Radio.
 In 2017, the station was sold by the American Family Association to John and Lynn Allen for $150,000; John is a stakeholder in Delta Radio Networks, which operates several stations in northwest Mississippi.
 The acquisition by the Allens was consummated on December 7, 2017, at which point the station flipped to an oldies format and changed its call sign to WBYB.